Easy Homemade Fudge Recipe (Ready in Minutes, No Thermometer Needed)

 Stir in your extract, salt, and any other mix-ins you’re using (nuts, crushed cookies, dried fruit, etc.).

 Pour the mixture into your prepared pan and smooth the top with a spatula or spoon.
-I like using a silicone spreader or offset spatula for this—it makes it easy to get a nice, even surface without dragging or sticking.
+I usually grab a silicone spatula.
+It spreads the fudge without making a sticky mess.
 Refrigerate until firm, usually 1–2 hours.
 Once fully chilled, lift the fudge out of the pan and cut it into squares.
 Store as needed (see tips below).

 Flavor Variations to Try